-Well drilling is often referred to as an art rather than a science as it requires a talented, experienced and skilled driller to bring in a great well.
-Well design choices and drilling technique affect how efficiently the water enters the well and how the well performs.
+Well drilling is often referred to as an art rather than a science as it requires a talented, experienced, and skilled driller to bring in a great well.
+Well design choices and drilling techniques affect how efficiently the water enters the well and how the well performs.

-The more efficient the well, the less pumping lift is required and the lower your yearly energy costs.
+The more efficient the well, the less pumping lift is required resulting in lower yearly energy costs.
 Agri Industries employs licensed and experienced drillers.
-Our drillers are licensed in North Dakota, Montana, and Wyoming and have extensive drilling experience as well as intimate knowledge of the area geological formations and drilling conditions.
+Our drillers are licensed in North Dakota, Montana, and Wyoming and have extensive drilling experience as well as an intimate knowledge of the area's geological formations and drilling conditions.

 Please contact any of our offices for a free water well drilling quote.
 The well drillers’ schedules are very busy, so we would ask you to please make your appointment to have a well drilled in advance and provide the fully refundable 50% down payment as a means to secure your spot in our lineup.